junxit/us-congress-bills-115/metadata.md

 - 2017-03-02 — Introduced in Senate
 - 2017-03-02 — Read twice and referred to the Committee on Energy and Natural Resources.
 (Sponsor introductory remarks on measure: CR S1579; text of measure as introduced: CR S1580)
+- 2017-03-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2017-06-08 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 115-101.
+- 2017-06-08 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 115-101.
+- 2017-06-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 131.